 The helpful staff at Toronto Airport will greet you when land and assist with your travel needs.
 Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into Toronto from Toronto Airport

 Getting to Toronto from Pearson airport couldn’t be easier.
 There are multiple transport options to get you on your way.
-Parking is available plus major car rental companies are all on site for quick and efficient way to drive to town.
-Union Pearson Express train runs from the airport to Union Station to downtown Toronto in just 25 minutes.
+Parking is available plus major car rental companies are all on site for a quick and efficient way to drive to town.
+Union Pearson Express train runs from the airport to Union Station in downtown Toronto in just 25 minutes.
 Taxis and limos are a fast way to travel across the city and to the suburbs.
 Ride sharing services are available at both terminals.
 Public buses and hotel shuttles are located at the airport.
 The free Terminal links train takes passengers between Viscount station and Pearson Airport terminals.

 Getting around Toronto

 Getting around Toronto is easy with many transportation options to suit your time exploring the city.
 The best way to get around is by public transport.
 The Toronto Transit Commission (TCC) runs the subway, streetcar and bus which operate throughout the city and suburbs.
-Taxis, shuttles, rental cars, and limousines are great ways to get around during your stay.
+Taxis, shuttles, rental cars and limousines are great ways to get around during your stay.
 With extensive cycle paths and walkways, Toronto is a bike friendly and walkable city.
 Bikes are best to explore the Waterfront and Toronto Islands.
 Enjoy a ride in a ride share service such as Uber or jump on a ferry or water taxi.

 Fly from Adelaide

 Once you’ve purchased your tickets from Adelaide, there are a few things you should know so you’re prepared for your upcoming trip.